Last updated: 15/01/2021

 ACHS has taken the following precautions to mitigate the risk of potential spread of COVID-19 in line with advice from the Australian and international healthcare authorities:

-All in-person meetings and events, whether inside or outside of the ACHS offices, will be conducted remotely, if possible, using phone or video conferencing and/or online communications until further notice.
+All in-person meetings and events, whether inside or outside of the ACHS offices, continue to be conducted remotely, where possible, using phone or video conferencing and/or online communications.

-The ACHS Assessor Division will maintain regular contact with our Assessors throughout the period and should you need to contact any member of that team please email email@example.com
+A range of Assessor Competency Training (ACT) programs, Update Forums, and Refresher Courses were held for all of our assessors during 2020 with planned activities scheduled for the first half of 2021.
+The ACHS Assessor Division has maintained regular contact with our Assessors throughout the period and should you need to contact any member of that team please email firstname.lastname@example.org

 - COVID-19 Infection Control Training (Australian Department of Health) – register here